amelia-liston/cs391-final-project/README.md

 - HomePreview.tsx
 - QuizStart.tsx
 - QRCode.tsx
-- Styling for the backgound landscape, green buttons, grey buttons, and yellow animated text on the home page.
+- Styling for the background landscape, green buttons, grey buttons, and yellow animated text on the home page.